West Bengal - Kolkata city

 The city is divided into various topographical regions and five units namely the west, east, south, north and the central Kolkata.
 The regions adjoining the city are Hooghly, Howrah, south 24 Parganas, North 24 Parganas and the Nadia.

 Visitors need to take a look at the maps to know the exact location of the city and its vast area to reach the destination quickly.
 Hooghly River flows for around 15 kilometers along the western part of Kolkata.
-Kolkata is the second largest city in India and is recognized as a cosmopolitan city with people coming from various cultures, states and religions live together.
-Kolkata has enormous opportunities in various fields like technology, industry, education, tourism and many more.
+Kolkata is the second largest city in India.
+It is a cosmopolitan city as over the years people from various cultures, states and religions have made Kolkata their home.
+Kolkata offers enormous opportunities in various fields like technology, industry, education, tourism, amongst others.

 The language spoken here is mostly Bengali; the other languages spoken are Hindi, English and a few others as well.
 People of all religion reside in Kolkata including Hindus, Muslims, Sikhs and Christians.